+Please mark

-Please mark your votes like this
+your votes x

-1. For the election as directors of the nominees listed below, except to the extent that authority is sp withheld.
-FOR 0 AUTHORITY o Nominees: Robert S. Herlin, Laird Q. Cagan, Gene Stoever, E. J. DiPaolo, William Dozier and Kel ly W. Loyd (INSTRUCTIONS: To withhold authority to vote for any individual nominee, write that nominee's name on th FOR e space provided below.)
-AGAINST ABSTAIN 2.
-Proposal to ratify appointment of Hein & Associates LLP, as independent auditors.
-0 0 0 In their discretion, the Proxies are authorized to vote upon such other business as may properly con ne before th e meeting.
-COMPANY ID: : PROXY NUMBE R: ACCOUNT NUMB ER: Signature Signature if Held Jointly Dated:
+like

+this

+1. For the election as directors of the nominees listed below, except to the extent that authority is specifically withheld.

+WITHHOLD FOR AUTHORITY

+Nominees: Robert S. Herlin, Laird Q. Cagan, Gene Stoever, E. J. DiPaolo, William Dozier and Kelly W. Loyd

+(INSTRUCTIONS: To withhol ld authority to vote for any individual nominee, write that nom iinee's name on th e space provided below 7.)

+FOR AGAINST ABSTAIN

+2. Proposal to ratify appointme ent of Hein & Associates LLP, as independent auditors.
+0 0 o

+In their discretion, the Proxies are authorized to vote upon such other business as may proper rly come before the e meeting.

+COMPANY 1 ID:

+PROXY NUMI BER:

+ACCOUNT NUM MBER:

+Signature Signature if Held Jointly Dated:

-Please sign exactly as your name appears on your stock certificate.
-When shares are held by joint tenants, both should sign.
-When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
-If the shares are owned by a corporation, sign in the full corporate name by the President or other authorized officer.
-If the shares are owned by a Partnership, sign in the name of the Partnership name by an authorized person.
-Please mark, sign, and date and return the Proxy promptly using the enclosed envelope.
+executor, administrator, trustee President or other authorized o ne appears on your stock certificate.
+When shares are held by or guardian, please give full title as such.
+If the shares are ow fficer.
+If the shares are owned by a Partnership, sign in the narroxy promptly using the enclosed envelope. ned by a corporati on, sign in the full corp orate name by the